You have 3 conda download options:

 You can also choose a version with a GUI or a command line installer.

-If you are unsure which option to download, choose the most recent version of Anaconda3, which includes Python 3.6, the most recent version of Python.
+If you are unsure which option to download, choose the most recent version of Anaconda3, which includes Python 3.7.
 If you are on Windows or macOS, choose the version with the GUI installer.

 Choose Anaconda if you: